mileswatson/Qupl/README.md

 // A let definition is starting state, which can
 // be followed by a sequence of parallel gates. let deutsch =
     0 1             // These are the initial starting states
     H H

-    log         // You can debug intermediate states in a 'let' expression blackbox
+    log "before"    // You can debug intermediate states in a 'let' expression blackbox
-    log
+    log "after"

     H H